roeybenarieh/dotfiles/README.md

 # build the configuration
 just rebuild # if you don't have the just CLI: home-manager switch --show-trace --flake .
 ```

+## TODOES

+- install a password manager in all devices and configure it properly
+- themes for Firefox
+- install and configure Neovim
+- configure zsh + tmux